 5. Enhances Brain Function

-Specific antioxidants in kombucha, like gluconic acid, have been shown to increase the activity of immune cells.
-Acetic acid, a byproduct of kombucha fermentation, can kill harmful bacteria and yeasts (3).
+Acetic acid, a byproduct of kombucha fermentation, can also kill some harmful bacteria and yeasts (3).

 Kombucha may also be beneficial for people with diabetes.
-For one, kombucha can help regulate blood sugar levels.
-This is because kombucha contains acetic acid, which has been shown to improve insulin sensitivity (1).
+For one, kombucha is thought to help regulate blood sugar levels.
+This might be because kombucha contains acetic acid, which may improve insulin sensitivity (1).

-Additionally, the green tea catechins in kombucha can help reduce the risk of type 2 diabetes.
+Additionally, the green tea catechins in kombucha might help reduce the risk of type 2 diabetes.
 These catechins have been shown to improve insulin sensitivity and decrease blood sugar levels.

 A study in diabetic rats found that kombucha was able to slow down the digestion of carbohydrates, which helped keep blood sugar levels stable (2).